ESG Information

 3 Policy of attraction (definition) We are an entity certified as a Family Responsible Company, where we have measures aimed at offering a work environment with Equality, Equity and inclusion.
 This is a management model that allows us, in addition to offering a suitable work environment with favorable conditions and benefits for the balance between personal, family and work life of employees, it becomes the opportunity to attract staff, not only with high professional skills, but people willing to live institutional values and enhance their personal values.
 We have 6 large dimensions that support the aforementioned: Quality in employment, Temporal and spatial flexibility, Support to families, Professional development and competence, Equal Opportunities, Leadership and Management style.

-Management and Sustainability Report - Human Resources Policy
+Management and Sustainability Report - 7 Human talent management

 4 Recruitment Policy (Definition) In our Integrated Management System we have a Manual of Duties, Competencies and General Requirements, which establishes the process through which the selection and hiring of suitable applicants is carried out, based on the specific requirements determined for each vacant or newly created position